jamesjsong/jamesjsong.github.io/_posts/2023-10-27-Meetup-with-an-Old-Friend.markdown

 “And as regards *Moby Dick*, if you were to add up all the times I’ve gone in and reread certain passages, the total number of pages read would exceed the length of the book.”

-In retrospect, this is a somewhat interesting argument.<sup>3</sup> But Zach wasn’t buying it.
+In retrospect, this is a somewhat interesting argument.<sup id="ref3"><a href="#note3">3</a></sup> But Zach wasn’t buying it.
 And he was right not to.
 The most charitable defense of my not finishing novels takes on a different form.
 The argument is along the following lines:

 “It’s 2023.
 The amount of information we have at our disposal is truly bottomless.
 As far as classic novels go, sensibly navigating this heap requires going in, nabbing the “big idea,” and getting out as quickly as possible.

 “The literary masterpiece, then, is seen as a sort of raw ore in need of refinement.
 The book is not so much a worthwhile thing in itself as it is a pointer to some lumpy, Platonic mass which the author has happened across and would like to alert the reader to.
 Some readers catch on to the lumpy mass quickly.
 Others need to read the whole book.
 Regardless, one can put the book down once the mass has been located.”

-I put forward this argument to Zach, in a much less coherent form, when we were rounding that bend one traverses when walking from the Science Center to the Square.<sup>4</sup> He shot it down quickly.
+I put forward this argument to Zach, in a much less coherent form, when we were rounding that bend one traverses when walking from the Science Center to the Square.<sup id="ref4"><a href="#note4">4</a></sup> He shot it down quickly.

 “You can’t know you’ve gotten the “vibe” of a book if you haven’t finished it yet.
 You literally don’t even know how it ends.”

 And I suppose he was right.
-Kind of obvious, really, when you hear it phrased so bluntly.<sup>5</sup> Perhaps that makes me a Smerdyakov, then – some egotistical, impression-hoarding degenerate getting into shooting matches with a man whose intellectual superiority he truly can’t even wrap his head around.<sup>6</sup>
+Kind of obvious, really, when you hear it phrased so bluntly.<sup id="ref5"><a href="#note5">5</a></sup> Perhaps that makes me a Smerdyakov, then – some egotistical, impression-hoarding degenerate getting into shooting matches with a man whose intellectual superiority he truly can’t even wrap his head around.<sup id="ref6"><a href="#note6">6</a></sup>

 I then countered with something more consensus-oriented: